luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   **Use Supabase Docs:** The Supabase documentation is excellent—refer to it often.
 -   **Ask for Help:** If stuck on a milestone for more than a few hours, step back and break it down further.
 -   **Version Control:** Commit after each milestone so you can roll back if needed.
--   **Deploy Early:** Deploy to Vercel early so you can test on real phones via URL (no app store needed!).
+-   **Deploy Early:** Deploy to Netlify/Vercel/Supabase Hosting early so you can test on real phones via URL (no app store needed!).
+Vite builds to static files, so any static host works.
+-   **React Router Benefits:** Pure SPA setup is simpler than Next.js for internal tools.
+Easy to share components with Expo later since it's pure React.